Epidemic: Common source outbreak

 In a common source outbreak epidemic, the affected individuals had an exposure to a common agent.
-If the exposure is singular and all of the affected individuals develop the disease over a single exposure and incubation course, it can be termed a point source outbreak.
-If the exposure was continuous or variable, it can be termed a continuous outbreak or intermittent outbreak, respectively.
+If the exposure is singular and all of the affected individuals develop the disease over a single exposure and incubation course, it can be termed as a point source outbreak.
+If the exposure was continuous or variable, it can be termed as a continuous outbreak or intermittent outbreak, respectively.

 Propagated outbreak

 In a propagated outbreak, the disease spreads person-to-person.
-Affected individuals may become independent reservoirs leading to further exposures.

-Many epidemics will have characteristics of both common source and propagated outbreaks (sometimes referred to as mixed outbreak).
+Affected individuals may become independent reservoirs leading to further exposures.Many epidemics will have characteristics of both common source and propagated outbreaks (sometimes referred to as mixed outbreak).

 For example, secondary person-to-person spread may occur after a common source exposure or an environmental vector may spread a zoonotic diseases agent.